Nepal Airlines Flight 183

-Nepal Airlines Flight 183 was a scheduled domestic passenger flight operated by a DHC-6 Twin Otter that on 16 February 2014 crashed into a hill near Dhikura, Nepal.
+Nepal Airlines Flight 183 was a scheduled domestic passenger flight operated by a DHC-6 Twin Otter that on 16 February 2014 crashed into a hill near Dhikura, Nepal killing all 15 passengers and 3 crew members on board.
+The accident was later attributed to pilot error resulting in a CFIT.

 Accident

 The aircraft departed from Pokhara Airport in central Nepal with fifteen passengers and three crew members on board and was scheduled to arrive at Jumla Airport in the northwest of the country at 13:45 Nepal Standard Time (8:00 UTC).
 Thirty minutes into the flight, the 19-seat Twin Otter was attempting to divert to Bhairahawa Airport because of the weather conditions, resulting in radio contact being lost.
 The last radio communication with the aircraft crew was at 13:13, when the crew reported their approximate position to Bhairahawa Tower, in Khidim.
 The aircraft eventually crashed in the jungle of Masine Lek, which is located in Dhikura.

 Although the crash itself was not witnessed, some residents saw remains of the crashed aircraft.
 At first, no one was able to get to the crash site due to poor visibility.
 When the rescue and recovery teams eventually reached the crash site, they found the bodies of all eighteen on board spread over the hill.

 According to Nepal's Army, the crash site is located at an altitude of 7000 ft.
 Parts of the wreckage were found as far away as 7 km from the actual crash site.